cssartori/pdptw-instances/README.md

 The instances were generated using real-world data for addresses and travel times.
 The tool [Open Source Vehicle Routing Instance Generator](https://github.com/cssartori/ovig) was developed specifically for the purpose of generating these instances.
 Travel times are computed using the [Open Source Routing Machine](https://github.com/Project-OSRM/osrm-backend) which takes as input [OpenStreetMap](https://planet.openstreetmap.org/) data.
 Addresses were obtained from the [OpenAdresses](https://openaddresses.io/) project and the [Donovan and Work (2016)](https://doi.org/10.13012/J8PN93H8) dataset.
 Further information can be found in the repository of the instance generator and the original article.

-This repository was inspired by others in the combinatorial optimization and operations research communities, such as the [TSPLib](https://www.iwr.uni-heidelberg.de/groups/comopt/software/TSPLIB95/), the [CVRPLib](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/), and the [SINTEF TOP](https://www.sintef.no/projectweb/top/).
-The latter maintains the standard instances of the PDPTW proposed by Li and Lim (2003) and their best-known solutions.
+This repository draws inspiration from others in the operations research community, such as the [TSPLib](http://comopt.ifi.uni-heidelberg.de/software/TSPLIB95/), the [CVRPLib](http://vrp.atd-lab.inf.puc-rio.br/index.php/en/), and [SINTEF TOP](https://www.sintef.no/projectweb/top/).
+The latter maintains standard instances of the PDPTW proposed by Li and Lim (2003) and their best known solutions.

 ## Instance files

-Information on how to obtain the 300 files containing the definiton of the instances in the set are available under the folder [instances/](https://github.com/cssartori/pdptw-instances/tree/master/instances).
+One can find instructions on how to download the 300 instance files under the folder [instances/](https://github.com/cssartori/pdptw-instances/tree/master/instances).

-## Best-known solutions
+## Best known solutions

-The detailed best-known solution for each instance is kept under the folder [solutions/](https://github.com/cssartori/pdptw-instances/tree/master/solutions).
-The folder keeps tables on best-known values as well, which can be used for comparisons and analyses in future works.
+The folder [solutions/](https://github.com/cssartori/pdptw-instances/tree/master/solutions) maintains information concerning the best known solutions for each instance.
+The folder also keeps tables with up-to-date values, which can be used for comparisons and analyses in future works.

 ## Validator

-The folder [validator/](https://github.com/cssartori/pdptw-instances/tree/master/validator) contains Python (3.0) scripts to validate solutions for the instances.
-In this way, it is possible to verify if new best-known solutions respect all the constraints imposed by the PDPTW.
+The folder [validator/](https://github.com/cssartori/pdptw-instances/tree/master/validator) contains Python (3.0) scripts to validate new solutions.
+Hence, one can verify in advance whether a new solution respects all the constraints imposed by the PDPTW and the associated instance.

+## Visualizer

+An instance and solution visualizer tool is available in the folder [visualizer/](https://github.com/cssartori/pdptw-instances/tree/master/visualizer).
+This visualization tool is implemented in Javascript and uses [Leaflet](https://leafletjs.com/) to render the real-world map and location plotting.
+More information can be obtained in [visualizer/](https://github.com/cssartori/pdptw-instances/tree/master/visualizer).

-## How to contribute new best-known solutions
+## How to contribute new best known solutions

-Anyone can contribute with new best-known solutions for the proposed instances.
+Anyone can contribute with new best known solutions for the proposed instances.
 All that is needed is to submit the file containing the new candidate solution.
-For the structure of the solution file, please make every effort to have it in the same way as the one detailed in the [solutions/](https://github.com/cssartori/pdptw-instances/tree/master/solutions) folder.
+For the structure of the solution file, please make every effort to have it in the same way as the one detailed in the folder [solutions/](https://github.com/cssartori/pdptw-instances/tree/master/solutions).
 A reference to the work that generated the solutions is very much appreciated.

 New solutions can be submitted to: cssartori `at` inf  `dot` ufrgs `dot` br